Silverasdf/extracted_frames_sheets/llava_notes.md

 - It looks as though, if specifying more than just two types of accidents, it switches from primarily T-bone to rear-end, and sometimes front-end, but it does increase the variety of answers by a bit.
 - Allowing LLaVA to choose the accident type on its own (no examples given) gives a lot of variety in the answers, but the majority of them are just "car accident".
 So possibly asking for more specific details about the accident type could help.
 - LLaVA does not seem to care about cause and effect, as the shuffled images did not seem to affect the results at all, from first glance.
+- We still need to figure out a way to get LLaVA to spit out the correct number of vehicles involved in the accident.
+It seems we have made progress on accident types by leaving it up to LLaVA, but the number of vehicles is still a mystery.